foss2serve/Corral/README.md

-THIS IS A PROTOTYPE OF ONE CORRAL IMPLEMENTATION.

 # Corral

 Corral is a list of repositories of open education materials for teaching open-source development.
 The materials are developed and maintained by a community of educators.
 Corral is part of the foss2serve.org project.